indralukmana/school-of-solana-s7-program/PROJECT_DESCRIPTION.md

 **Instructions Implemented:**

-- `initialize_vault`: Creates a new vault account for a user, identified by a plan title.
+- `initialize_vault`: Creates a new vault account and an associated empty plan account for a user, identified by a plan title.
 - `deposit`: Allows the user to deposit SOL into their vault.
-- `submit_plan`: Allows the user to submit a trading plan, which unlocks the vault for withdrawal.
+- `submit_plan`: Populates the details for the trading plan and unlocks the vault for withdrawal.
 - `withdraw`: Allows the user to withdraw the unlocked funds from the vault.
+- `close_vault`: Closes the vault and its associated plan account, returning any rent-exempt lamports to the owner.

 ### Account Structure